stefaanc/terraform-provider-windows/README.md

 ### Data Sources

-- [**windows_link_ip_interface**](docs/datasource.windows_link_ip_interface.md) -  Provides identifying attributes for resources that are related to an IP interface.
+- [**windows_computer**](docs/datasource.windows_computer.md) -  Exports the attributes of a windows computer.
+This includes it's DNS-client attributes, and reboot-pending status.

+- [**windows_network_adapter**](docs/datasource.windows_network_adapter.md) -  Exports the attributes of a network-adapter.
+This includes it's MAC address, DNS-client attributes, and statusses.

+- [**windows_network_connection**](docs/datasource.windows_network_connection.md) -  Exports the attributes of a network-connection.
+This includes it's IPv4 and IPv6 gateways, connection-profile, and connectivity-status.

+- [**windows_network_interface**](docs/datasource.windows_network_interface.md) -  Exports the attributes of a network interface.
+This provides identifying attributes of other resources that are associated to this network interface.
+This includes it's GUID, index, alias, description, MAC address, associated network-adapter name, associated vnetwork-adapter name, associated network-connection names, associated vswitch name and associated computer name.

 <br/>

 ### Resources

 - [**windows_computer**](docs/resource.windows_computer.md) -  Provides access to the attributes of a windows computer.
-This includes it's name, dns-client attributes, and reboot-pending status.
+This includes it's DNS-client attributes, and reboot-pending status.

-- [**windows_network_connection**](docs/resource.windows_network_connection.md) -  Provides access to the attributes of the network-connections of a windows computer.
-This includes their IPv4 and IPv6 default gateways, dns-client attributes, and status.
+- [**windows_network_adapter**](docs/resource.windows_network_adapter.md) -  Provides access to the attributes of a network-adapter.
+This includes it's MAC address, DNS-client attributes, and statusses.

-- [**windows_network_adapter**](docs/resource.windows_network_adapter.md) -  Provides access to the attributes of the network-adapters of a windows computer.
-This includes their MAC address, IP addresses, default gateways, DNS server addresses, and status.
+- [**windows_network_connection**](docs/resource.windows_network_connection.md) -  Provides access to the attributes of a network-connection.
+This includes it's IPv4 and IPv6 gateways, connection-profile, and connectivity-status.